 Key milestones and accountabilities are identified, and the project plan is published on the intranet’s project space.
 Team members report on progress in real-time using an MS Project spreadsheet embedded in the intranet project space.

-4. Staff Views Are Sought Through An Intranet Poll
+4. Workers’ Views Are Sought Through An Intranet Poll

 5. Develop A Draft Marketing Strategy

 Instead of emailing different versions, embed MS Word or Google Docs in the intranet’s project space.
 Team members can simultaneously work and comment on the draft in real-time.
 And the document is automatically updated by the intranet.
-Team members can be confident they are accessing the very latest version.
+Any team member can be confident they are accessing the latest version.

 6. The Board Approves Finalized Marketing Strategy

-Instead of printing and distributing the final strategy to all teams, publish the document on the intranet.
-And inform all staff through the intranet’s news feed.
-Employees can then access or download the full strategy directly from the intranet anytime they need to.
-Faster, more streamlined, and ultimately more cost-effective, the collaborative way of doing things achieves a better outcome.
+Save and printing and paper costs by publishing the strategy on the intranet.
+And inform the workforce through the intranet’s news feed.
+Employees can access or download the full strategy directly from the intranet anytime.

 Benefits Of Workplace Collaboration